TeaZea/SAS-Analysis_DividendGrowthRate/README.md

 ---

 ### Dataset
 The dataset is fairly simple and was inputted manually.
-There is currently no pipeline inplace to collect this data.
+There is currently no pipeline in place to collect this data.
 I feel like manual insertion of datapoints is good enough as the portfolio is small and required minimal work.

 ![dataset used for analysis](https://github.com/TeaZea/SAS-Analysis_DividendGrowthRate/blob/main/ds.jpg)

 ---

 ### Overview of the code
 I decided to clean up the data a bit and add a growth average variable (column) by creating a DO LOOP to iterate through the data (rows).
-This will be the variable that I conducted the analysis with.
+This will be the variable that I conduct the analysis with.

 ![Code for creating a new variable](https://github.com/TeaZea/SAS-Analysis_DividendGrowthRate/blob/main/growthaveragepct.jpg)